RIT-EVT/IMU/docs/source/srs.rst

 The DEV1 IMU follows a specific procedure for proper initialization and configuration of the BNO055 chip.
-A general outline of what the system shall do is described in the Product Functions section under :ref:`Initialization and Configuration of BNO055`.
+A general outline of what the system shall do is described in the Product Functions section under `Initialization and Configuration of BNO055`_.

 * should be more specific?